 Redwood National & State Parks and Nearby

 Here are the current trail closures and important issues:

 Highway 101 south of Crescent City is undergoing major work at Last Chance Grade.
 More info here.

 Rhododendron Trail, Prairie Creek Redwoods State Park.
 Hike 19, Hike the Parks: Redwood National & State Parks.
 The section of the Rhododendron Trail from the Brown Creek Trail to the South Fork Trail is closed.
 This means you can’t complete the loop described in Hike 19: Brown Creek, Rhododendron, and South Fork Loop.
 You can, however, hike the Brown Creek Trail and the South Fork Trail.

 Damnation Creek Trail, Redwood National & State Parks.
 Hike 25, Hike the Parks: Redwood National & State Parks.
-The trail is open most of the way down, but the bridge is out, preventing hiking the last 200 yards to the ocean.
+The trail is usually open most of the way down, but the bridge is out, preventing hiking the last 200 yards to the ocean.
+Also, there is trail work below the Last Chance California Coastal Trail junction, so that portion of the Damnation Creek Trail is currently closed Monday through Thursday, open Friday through Sunday.

 The 2020 Walbridge Fire (LNU Complex Fire) burned much of Armstrong Redwoods State Natural Reserve and Austin Creek State Recreation Area.
 More information here.
 Parts of Armstrong Redwoods State Natural Reserve are now open, but the East Ridge and Pool Ridge Loop Trails and Austin Creek State Recreation Area are still closed.
 Hike 77, 100 Classic Hikes: Northern California, 4e